Influencer Backdoor Attack on Semantic Segmentation: Problem Formulation

 Formally speaking, our attack goal is to backdoor a segmentation model $f_{seg}$ by poisoning a specific victim class of some training images.
 Given a clean input image without the trigger injected, the model is expected to output its corresponding original label ($i.e.$, $f_{seg}(\bm{X}^{clean})=\bm{Y}^{clean}$).
 For the input image with the injected trigger, we divide the pixels into two groups: victim pixels \textit{vp} and non-victim pixels \textit{nvp}.
-The model's output on the victim pixels is $\bm{Y}_{vp}^{target} \neq \bm{Y}_{vp}^{clean}$, meanwhile, it still predicts correct labels $\bm{Y}_{nvp}^{clean}$ on non-target pixels $\bm{Y}_{nvp}^{clean}$.
+The model's output on the victim pixels is $\bm{Y}_{vp}^{target} \neq \bm{Y}_{vp}^{clean}$, meanwhile, it still predicts correct labels on non-target pixels $\bm{Y}_{nvp}^{clean}$.

 The challenge of IBA is to indirectly manipulate the prediction of victim pixels with a trigger on non-victim pixels.
 It is feasible due to the context aggregation ability of the segmentation model, which considers the contextual visual features for classifications of individual pixels.
-The impact the trigger has on the predictions of victim pixels depends on their relative position.
+Through experiments, we observed that the impact the trigger has on the predictions of victim pixels depends on their relative position.
 The farther they are, the more difficult it is to mislead the model.
-Given the observation, we consider two IBA scenarios, namely, free-position IBA and long-distance IBA.

-\textbf{Free-position IBA.} In this scenario, no relative position between the trigger and victim pixels is assumed.
-The attacker has the ability to position the trigger at any distance from the victim pixels.
-In this work, the trigger is always positioned on the object around the victim pixels in the evaluation.
-Note that the object and the victim pixels are from different classes.
-When multiple objects are all around the victim pixels, one of them is randomly selected.

-\textbf{Long-distance IBA.} When an image is captured from a real-world scene, victim objects (objects from the victim class) can be moving, i.e., the trigger position is not fixed relative to the victim objects.
-Hence, we introduce long-distance IBA where the trigger can only be positioned at a long distance from the victim pixels.
-The exact distance of this setting will be specified in the experimental settings.
+Based on the observation, we first propose the Nearest Neighbor injection Strategy to improve IBA.
+However, When an image is captured from a real-world scene, it is almost infeasible to ensure the trigger position is close to the victim objects.
+Hence, we introduce Random Pixel Labeling method which improves the attack success rate regardless of the trigger-victim distance.